Population Dynamics Modeling and Field Studies to Improve Development of Technologies for Non-surgical Sterilization of Cats and Dogs

 ACC&D strongly believes that the animal welfare field needs more objective data and models to improve the efficacy of humane population control.
 In doing so, we would be wise to draw lessons from the wildlife biology community, which utilizes advanced simulation modeling tools and translates modeling outcomes into practical field applications.
 Use of such models for cat and dog populations could allow us to better design and measure progress of dog and cat population control programs.
 Computer simulation models can be designed to capture the contingent cause-and-effect feedback loops (such as density-dependence) that exist in complex, real-world systems.

-Toward this goal, ACC&D convened 16 experts to investigate how computer modeling and field studies adapted from wildlife biology can be applied to cat and dog population management design.
+Toward this goal, ACC&D convened 16 experts to investigate how computer modeling and field studies adapted from wildlife biology could be applied to cat and dog population management design.
 The work and brainstorming done at the June 2011 Think Tank (whose final report can be viewed here) were discussed at a National Institute for Mathematical and Biological Synthesis (NIMBioS) meeting in November 2011.
 The idea for a larger project to create a model evaluating different interventions on free-roaming cat populations was also borne from the Think Tank.
-With a generous donation from the ASPCA to fund first steps, this project has became one of ACC&D’s Flagship Initiatives.
-Learn more about what we’re up to here!
+This project has became one of ACC&D’s Flagship Initiatives.

-Thank you to the Leonard X. Bosack & Bette M. Kruger Foundation and PetSmart Charities for sponsoring the Think Tank, and to the ASPCA® for funding next steps.
+Thank you to the Leonard X. Bosack & Bette M. Kruger Foundation and PetSmart Charities for sponsoring the Think Tank, and to the ASPCA® and Boehringer Ingelheim for funding next steps.